Multi-Agent Reinforcement Learning for Task Offloading in Wireless Edge Networks: Using MARL for optimizing offloading

 The following result, which is an immediate consequence of the chain rule, reveals how the computation of the gradient of the objective function can be simplified, thereby improving the overall efficiency of the algorithm: \begin{proposition}

 \end{proposition} \begin{proof} After applying the chain rule, it is sufficient to observe that $ \frac{\partial \theta_{-j}}{\partial \theta_i} =1$ when $j\neq i$. \end{proof}

 \Cref{prop:decomposition of the objective function} illustrates how the problem structure, together with the form of the constrained value function, can be leveraged to compute the gradient of the approximate objective function efficiently.
-Specifically, this result allows each component of the gradient at a given point $\theta$ to be estimated using only three stochastic evaluations per agent, rather than $N+1$. \begin{itemize} \item $\tilde{J}_i(\hat{\theta}_i, \hat{\theta}_{-i})$ \item $\tilde{J}^\ell_i(\hat{\theta}_i + \epsilon, \hat{\theta}_{-i})$ \item $\tilde{J}^\ell_i(\hat{\theta}_i, \hat{\theta}_{-i} + \epsilon)$ \end{itemize} In this context, computing $\tilde{J}^\ell_i(\hat{\theta}_i, \hat{\theta}_{-i})$ involves finding the optimal constrained policy for agent $i$ under the constraint vector $\hat{\theta}$ using the safe reinforcement learning algorithm described in \cref{subsec:finding optimal constrained policy}, and then evaluating the resulting policy.\\ Building on \Cref{prop:sign derivatives objective function}, the derivative of the objective could be computed directly, avoiding additional evaluations of the optimal noisy policy and thus improving efficiency.
-We leave this refinement to future work.
+Specifically, this result allows each component of the gradient at a given point $\theta$ to be estimated using only three stochastic evaluations per agent, rather than $N+1$, as we would only need to evaluate $\hat{J}_i(\theta_i, \theta_{-i}), \hat{J}_i(\theta_i + \epsilon, \theta_{-i})$ and $\hat{J}_i(\theta_i, \theta_{-i} + \epsilon)$.

+While \Cref{prop:decomposition of the objective function} enables an efficient numerical estimation of the gradient, the following result provides a more precise analytical characterization of its components and clarifies their qualitative behavior.